 The overarching duties for RPA are included in the Education and Skills Act 2008.
 This legislation sets out that from 2015, all 16- and 17-year-olds will be required to continue in education or training.
-This change is happening in two phases: from summer 2013, all young people will be required to continue in education or training until the end of the academic year in which they turn 17.
+This change is happening in two phases: from the start of the 2013 to 14 academic year, all young people will be required to continue in education or training until the end of the academic year in which they turn 17.
 From 2015 they will be required to continue until their 18th birthday.

-To support this legislation and clarify how the law should be applied in practice, there also need to be some very limited regulations.
-In early 2012, we consulted on what these regulations should be, and we have now published the Government response to this.
+To support this legislation and clarify how the law should be applied in practice, there also needed to be some very limited regulations.
+In early 2012, we consulted on what these regulations should be, and we have now published the government response to this.

 The full consultation document is available in the associated resources section below.